FysikRevy/FysikRevyTeX/README.md

 #### 1. Create TeX files
 TeX files for songs and sketches should go into the directories `sange` and `sketches`, respectively.
 If you need to create the files, look at the templates in the `templates` directory.

 > TeX-filerne kan også bo i undermapper under `sange`- og `sketches`-mapperne.
-Der er godt nok en risiko for, at LaTeX ikke kan finde `revy.sty` i en undermappe, men det finde du nok ud af at løse ;).
+Der er godt nok en risiko for, at LaTeX ikke kan finde `revy.sty` i en undermappe, men det finder du nok ud af at løse ;).

 #### 2. Create a new plan file
 A plan file defines the "layout" of the revue.
 To create a default file, run